browserstack/api/README.md

 > This call requires authentication.
 If the request was made unauthorized a `401 Unauthorized` response is given.
 Alternatively if the authorized user is not the owner of the worker or id does not exist a `403 Forbidden` response is given.

-> If this request is sent within 60 seconds of starting the worker, response will be '422 Unprocessable Entity' and the worker will be terminated after 60 seconds of its running time.
+> If this request is sent within 60 seconds of starting the worker, response will be '200 OK' and the worker will be terminated after 60 seconds of its running time.

 ## Getting Worker Status